Ichiro Suzuki: 2017

+Return to the Mariners (2018–2019)

 2018

-On 7 March 2018, Ichiro signed a one-year contract to return to the Mariners after several team outfielders were injured during spring training.
-On Opening Day, 29 March, against the Cleveland Indians, Ichiro became the 20th outfielder all-time to record 5,000 career putouts at the position.
+On March 7, 2018, Suzuki signed a one-year contract to return to the Mariners after several team outfielders were injured during spring training.
+On Opening Day, March 29, against the Cleveland Indians, Suzuki became the 20th outfielder all-time to record 5,000 career putouts at the position.
 At 44 years old, he entered the 2018 season as the second-oldest active player in baseball, behind only Bartolo Colón.

-On 3 May, the Mariners announced that Ichiro would move to the front office as a special assistant to the chairman for the remainder of the season, but Ichiro did not rule out a possible return as a player for the 2019 season.
+On May 3, the Mariners announced that Suzuki would move to the front office as a special assistant to the chairman for the remainder of the season, but Suzuki did not rule out a possible return as a player for the 2019 season.
 In his final game for the year on the previous day, he went 0-for-3 with a walk, a strikeout, and a run in a 3–2 loss to the Oakland Athletics.
 This would end up being his last game played at Safeco Field.
-In 15 games played with the 2018 Mariners, Ichiro batted 9-for-44 (.205/.255/.205) without an extra base hit, stolen base, or RBI.
+In 15 games played with the 2018 Mariners, Suzuki batted 9-for-44 (.205/.255/.205) without an extra base hit, stolen base, or RBI.

-At the time of his sabbatical as an active player, Ichiro held the record for most hits in Major League Baseball history by a foreign-born player (3,089).
-He was surpassed six weeks later by Adrián Beltré.

-On 11 May, he became the interim bench coach for two games as manager Scott Servais was gone to attend his daughter's college graduation and regular bench coach Manny Acta was filling in as manager.
+On May 11, he became the interim bench coach for two games as manager Scott Servais was gone to attend his daughter's college graduation and regular bench coach Manny Acta was filling in as manager.